Ubirr Rock Art Talks

 Main gallery, 20 minutes

-Spend time with rangers in the main gallery at Ubirr, and let them reveal the significance of the surrounding paintings.
-The art work at Ubirr reflects the importance of the shelter as a home, and the food that was caught and cooked there.
+Spend time viewing spectacular rock art with rangers in the main gallery at Ubirr.
+As they show you the surrounding paintings, reflect on the importance of the shelter as a home and the food that was caught and cooked there.

-Learn how the rock art displays how people were affected by environmental changes and events, the reasons why Aboriginal people created rock art, and how the styles, materials and subjects of the art have changed over time.
+Learn how the rock art demonstrates how people adapted to environmental change, and the reasons why Aboriginal people created rock art and how the styles, materials and subjects of the art has changed over time.

 Creation and kinship